uscensusbureau/citysdk/src/geojson/cartoFileStructure.md

 7) for zbp, `zipcode` for all others: `zip-code-tabulation-area`
 8) Confirm that US boundary hasn't changed since 1990 (earliest available = 2010)

-## Rosetta Stones (all files end in .zip)
+# Rosetta Stones

-Note: "Incoherent" means that the GeoJSON doesn't contain enough information to construct a GEOID (!), that the stats API doesn't avail the data (?) at this level or both (?!).
+Note: "Incoherent" means that the
+1) GeoJSON doesn't contain enough information to construct a GEOID (!)
+2) that the stats API doesn't avail the data (?) at this level

 Key                                                           | 1990                     | GEOID                                        | Notes
 ------------------------------------------------------------- | ------------------------ | -------------------------------------------- | -----